- Comfort Space

 - Green Elements

 Patterson House Kitchen

-I started in the renovation business as a carpenter in 1984, here in Ottawa.
-Then I started my own Design/Build Renovation company in 1988.
-Experience has show me that the renovation process can be an overwhelming and complex for those not familiar with the many concepts, considerations and principles.
-I has also found that I excels and revels in this process and the beauty it creates.
-I care about the how, where, what and why of every step of the design/build renovation process.
+In 1984, I started in the renovation business as a carpenter, here in Ottawa.
+That led to starting my own Design/Build Renovation Company in 1988.
+Experience has shown me that the renovation process can be overwhelming and complex for those not familiar with the many concepts, considerations, and principles.
+For myself, this is a process that I excel and revel in along with the beauty it creates.
+I care about the how, where, what, and why of every step of a design/build renovation.

-With an extensive designing and building experience in renovations and Heritage restoration in the Ottawa area, I have the talent and expertise to guide clients through the renovation experiences in a comfortable, concise, and rewarding manner.
+With extensive designing and building experience on numerous renovations and Heritage restorations in the Ottawa area, I have the talent and expertise to guide clients through the renovation experiences in a comfortable, concise, and rewarding manner.

-I have created a stronger synergy with in the design/build renovation process by virtue of being both a designer and a builder of renovations.
-Through an intimate knowledge & understanding of form, function & composition and strong knowledge of construction, I have created a host of unique environments that evoke personalized style, while streamlining functionality for daily living.
+I have created a stronger synergy within the design/build renovation process by virtue of being both a designer and a builder of renovations.
+Through an intimate knowledge & understanding of form, function, composition, as well as strong knowledge of construction, I have created a host of unique environments that evoke personalized style, while streamlining functionality for daily living.

 If you are looking for this type of experience in enhancing your living space, book us in for a preliminary design/build onsite consultation for a fee, click here (Quick Questions by e-mail are free click here)

 Fields in bold are required